osstotalsoft/generator-webapp-rocket/README.md

 ## Authorization
 When building a web application it is crucial to make it secure, besides token based authentication, there might be the need to limit access to certain areas or even whole pages.
 We can help you do this too.

-If you answerd with `true` to the "use rights" question promped at the begining, there will be an example of permission checking included in this sample.
-In addition, there will be some custom hooks to help you (`useUserData` and `useRights`) and the following query will be generated, and it assumes that you have the code implemented in you GraphqQL server and database:
+If you answered with `true` to the "use rights" question prompted at the beginning, there will be an example of permission checking included in this sample.
+In addition, there will be some custom hooks to help you (`useUserData` and `useRights`) and the following query will be generated, and it assumes that you have the code implemented in you GraphQL server and database:
 ```
 const GET_USER_DATA = gql`
     query userData($externalId: ID!){